leeqacquisitions-droid/denver-cabinets-website/replit.md

 ## Overview

 Estate Solutions is a professional cabinetry installation business serving the Denver metro area.
 This is a marketing and lead generation website built to showcase the company's portfolio, communicate services, and facilitate customer contact.
-The application features a single-page website with multiple sections (hero, portfolio gallery, materials showcase, process explanation, testimonials, FAQ, and contact form) along with an AI-powered chat assistant to answer customer questions.
+The application features a single-page website with multiple sections (hero, portfolio gallery, materials showcase, process explanation, testimonials with gold star reviews, FAQ, and contact form with email notifications).

 The business specializes in professional assembly and installation of pre-manufactured cabinets (not custom cabinet building) for three main customer segments: general contractors, property managers, and homeowners.

+**Important Note:** The AI-powered chatbot has been removed per user request.

 ## User Preferences